bschultz1990/Launchpad/README.md

 - ShipWorks
 - Evosus

-# Useage
+# Usage
-For further useage instructions, please see the [Launchpad Manual](MANUAL.md)
+For further usage instructions, please see the [Launchpad Manual](MANUAL.md)